Vokslev Kultur- og Natursti

 To get to Vokslev from Aalborg on bike, you can take Limfjordsruten (route 12), which will take you along the fjord, or Bjergbaneruten, which is a more hilly route, from Svenstrup.
 Both routes meet near Nibe, where you then take Vokslevruten (route 37) the remainder of the way.

-Read more about Vokslev in the brochure (in Danish)…
+Read more about Vokslev (in Danish)…